buccancs/fyp-gsr-unified-buccancs/README.md

 1. **RGB Video Capture**: Implemented using the CameraX API in `RgbCameraManager.kt`.
 Records high-definition color video at 1080p/30fps.

+2. **Raw RGB Image Capture**: NEW - Implemented in `RgbCameraManager.kt`.
+Captures raw images before ISP processing using CameraX ImageCapture with minimize latency mode.
+Images are saved frame-by-frame with nanosecond timestamp naming at ~30 FPS for precise temporal analysis.

-2. **Thermal Video Capture**: Implemented in `ThermalCameraManager.kt`.
+3. **Thermal Video Capture**: Implemented in `ThermalCameraManager.kt`.
 Interfaces with the Topdon TC001 thermal camera via USB-C to capture infrared video frames.
+Thermal frames are also saved individually with nanosecond timestamp naming for frame-by-frame analysis.

-3. **GSR Sensor Data Capture**: Implemented in `GsrSensorManager.kt`.
+4. **GSR Sensor Data Capture**: Implemented in `GsrSensorManager.kt`.
 Connects to a Shimmer3 GSR+ sensor over Bluetooth Low Energy to stream GSR readings at 128 Hz.

-4. **Audio Recording**: Implemented in `AudioRecorder.kt`.
+5. **Audio Recording**: Implemented in `AudioRecorder.kt`.
 Captures synchronized audio via the phone's microphone at 44.1 kHz stereo, saved to WAV format.

-5. **Real-time Preview & Mode Toggle**: Implemented in `MainActivity.kt`.
+6. **Real-time Preview & Mode Toggle**: Implemented in `MainActivity.kt`.
 Provides live preview of both RGB and thermal camera feeds with the ability to switch between views.

-6. **Unified Recording Control**: Implemented in `RecordingController.kt`.
-Provides a simple one-touch interface to start and stop recordings for all data streams simultaneously.
+7. **Unified Recording Control**: Implemented in `RecordingController.kt`.
+Provides a simple one-touch interface to start and stop recordings for all data streams simultaneously, including the new raw image capture functionality.

-7. **Local Data Storage**: Implemented across all manager classes.
+8. **Local Data Storage**: Implemented across all manager classes.
 Saves captured data locally with a consistent naming scheme based on session ID and timestamp.
+Creates organized directory structure with separate folders for raw RGB images and thermal frames.

-8. **Bluetooth Sensor Pairing & Status**: Implemented in `GsrSensorManager.kt`.
+9. **Bluetooth Sensor Pairing & Status**: Implemented in `GsrSensorManager.kt`.
 Manages pairing and connection to the Shimmer GSR sensor with status feedback.

-9. **Sensor Status and Feedback UI**: Implemented in `MainActivity.kt`.
+10. **Sensor Status and Feedback UI**: Implemented in `MainActivity.kt`.
 Displays visual indicators for each data source's status and real-time values.

-10. **Timestamping & Synchronization**: Implemented in `TimeManager.kt`.
-Uses a unified clock (SystemClock.elapsedRealtimeNanos) to timestamp all sensor readings and video frames.
+11. **Timestamping & Synchronization**: Implemented in `TimeManager.kt`.
+Uses a unified clock (SystemClock.elapsedRealtimeNanos) to timestamp all sensor readings, video frames, and raw images with nanosecond precision.

-11. **Network Remote Control Client**: Implemented in `NetworkClient.kt`.
-Allows the app to be remote-controlled by the Windows PC controller.
+12. **Network Remote Control Client**: Implemented in `NetworkClient.kt`.
+Allows the app to be remote-controlled by the PC controller.

 #### Extended Features